Lorenzo Ghiberti: Later life, family, and death

 By 1417 Lorenzo Ghiberti was married to Marsila, the 16- year-old daughter of Bartolommeo di Lucca, a worthy comb-maker.
 Together they had two sons.
 In 1417 they had Tommaso Ghiberti, and a year later they had Vittorio Ghiberti.
 Ghiberti was wealthier than most of his contemporary artists, with his success bringing him great financial rewards.
-A surviving tax return of 1427 shows and he owned a considerable amount of land in, and outside of Florence.
+A surviving tax return of 1427 shows he owned a considerable amount of land both in Florence and outside the city.
 He also had a substantial amount of money invested in government bonds to his credit.
 Over the years, his real estate and monetary holdings continued to grow.
-Lorenzo Ghiberti lived to be seventy-five years old, and succumbed to a fever and died in Florence.
-He was buried on December 1, 1455, in Santa Croce.
+While in Florence, Ghiberti, aged seventy-five, succumbed to a fever of unknown cause and was buried in the Basilica di Santa Croce on December 1, 1455.

 Vittorio followed in his father's footsteps as a goldsmith and bronze-caster, but never rose to great fame.
+Later, he had a son in which he named Buonaccorso who followed the (grand)paternal art.
+However, Buonaccorso had a different spin on his grandfather's work, with his metal castings taking the form of artillery and cannonballs.
+His manufacture of these weapons made him famous, mainly for supplying the wars of Sarzana and Pisa.
+Vittorio shares the burial spot in the Santa Croce with his father.
+Their gravestone mentions them both, with its inscription honoring Lorenzo's Battistero doors design, and Vittorio's ornamental work on Andrea da Pisa's doors (in addition to 'being a very worthy aid' to his father).

 Tommaso did join his father's business, helping as a collaborator with Lorenzo's assistants.
 After his father's death it is unknown if he continued in the business, as he is not mentioned in any of the documents after 1447.
-Later, Vittorio had a son in which he named Buonaccorso who followed the paternal art.
-However, Buonaccorso had a different spin on his grandfather's work, with his metal castings taking the form of artillery and cannonballs.
-His manufacture of these weapons made him famous, mainly for supplying the wars of Sarzana and Pisa.